microsoft/RTVS-docs/index.md

 * Refactoring in the Editor
 * Rendering Shiny apps or `ggviz` plots in a VS window.
 We currently render using the default browser
-* Running your R session on another computer

 We'll be addressing these in the near future.